There's a hidden risk in every Intimate-Marital (I-M) relationship.

 George’s involvement with others might well suggest to Melanie that George puts this relationship above the relationship he has with her, at least during the party.
 Granted, it’s only a short-lived involvement but it’s one that will result in a violation of primacy.

-The question now is, how can a couple deal with primacy in their relationship?
-Probably the best way to deal with the problems of primacy is to prevent them.
-You can do this by recognizing primacy’s existence and how it operates.
+The question now is, how can a couple deal with status in their relationship?
+Probably the best way to deal with the problems of status is to prevent them.
+You can do this by recognizing status' existence and how it operates.

-And when a violation to primacy occurs and you recognize it, apologize to your partner for the violation.
+And when a violation to status occurs and you recognize it, apologize to your partner for the violation.

 To find out more about this topic, check out my book which explains the I-M Relationship.